JaKooLit/NixOS-Hyprland/README.md

 > install.sh is a stripped version of auto-install.sh as it will not re-download repo

-- Run this command to ensure Git & Vim are installed:
+- Run this command to ensure git, curl, vim & pciutils are installed: Note: or nano if you prefer nano for editing
 ```
 nix-shell -p git curl pciutils
 ```